Cape Air: Fleet

 In November 2010, Cape Air announced that it was considering new aircraft types to replace the Cessna 402.
 In April 2011, Italian aircraft producer Tecnam announced it will be producing the Tecnam P2012 Traveller.
 The aircraft made its first flight in July 2016.
 The first aircraft was delivered to Cape Air in March 2019.
 Cape Air formerly utilized the ATR 42 for United Express operations in Guam.
 However, when United retired its propeller fleet, the partnership ended between the two airlines.
 At the 2019 Paris Air Show, Eviation Aircraft announced that Cape Air would add the electric Eviation Alice aircraft to their fleet.
+However, the company halted operations in 2025.

 Cape Air Tecnam P2012 Traveller in flight.